 Alright, these are the test steps:

-Set the multimeter to Volts DC mode and probe the RED/GRN wire of the MAF sensor connector with the red multimeter lead.
+Set the multimeter to Volts DC mode and probe the RED/GRN wire of the MAF sensor connector with the red multimeter test lead.

 The red with green stripe (RED/GRN) wire is the one that connects to MAF sensor pin D in the illustration above.